 - Use of GIS in decision-making and visualization (Eric Rapaport, Mikiko Terashima)

-- Accessibility and access to health services (Mikiko Terashima* Current Student Funding Opportunity)
+- Accessibility and access to health services (Mikiko Terashima)

-- Environmental diagnostics: built environment and health (Mikiko Terashima)
+- Environmental diagnostics: built environment and health, environmental justice (Mikiko Terashima, Lisa Berglund)

 Find out more about their projects on their faculty pages.